KratosMultiphysics/CoSimIO/docs/tutorials/kratos_mapping.md

 import_data_info.SetString("identifier", "data_to_map")
 CoSimIO.ImportData(import_data_info, model_part_origin, KM.TEMPERATURE, CoSimIO.DataLocation.NodeHistorical)
 ```
 Please note that here the `CoSimIO.DataLocation.NodeHistorical` argument is saying that we want to store the imported data as historical value in the nodes of this `ModelPart`.
 So the size of the data should be coherent with the number of the nodes in the `ModelPart`s.
+For vectorial data the order is [x1, y1, z1, x2, y2, z2, ...].

 ## Mapping